 - With Pudding/ without cream cheese - substitute the cream cheese for 1 small package of prepare pudding.
 We recommend using vanilla or chocolate, depending on your preference.

 - Extra Chocolate - Add 2 Tablespoons cocoa powder to the peanut butter pie filling before adding the cool whip for a more chocolate-y take!
+Then top the whole things with a Hershey's syrup drizzle.

 - Peanut Butter Lovers - Use Nutter Butters for the crust instead of OREOs.
 Also feel free to top with more chopped Nutter Butter's.